gomods/athens/docs/content/_index.md

 Athens provides a server for [Go Modules](https://github.com/golang/go/wiki/Modules) that you can run.
 It serves public code and your private code for you, so you don't have to pull directly from a version control system (VCS) like GitHub or GitLab.

+#### Why does it matter?

+There are many reasons why you'd want a proxy server such as security and performance.
+[Take a look](/intro/why) at a few of them

 #### How Do I Use It?

 Athens is easy to run yourself.
 We give you a few options: